Major Infrastructure Upgrades: Main & Vancouver Street

 Vital Communications & Relationships

 The Town of Yarmouth and all contractors involved in this project recognize the significance of this busy intersection, as it serves as the main access point to the Yarmouth Regional Hospital.
-Despite the inevitable traffic disruptions and detours, the Town of Yarmouth and all contractors involved in this project will ensure continuous access to emergency services.
+Despite the inevitable traffic disruptions and detours, the Town of Yarmouth and all contractors involved in this project will do its utmost to provide continuous access to emergency services.
 As with previous projects of this nature, Town of Yarmouth staff will work closely with the contractor to develop relationships with all key stakeholders in the immediate area who may be affected.
-A comprehensive communications plan is also being developed to keep the public informed of disruptions and detours.
+A comprehensive communications plan has been developed to keep the public informed of disruptions and detours.

 The town will use its social media platforms (Facebook and Twitter/X), along with its community notifications service “Alertable” and website, to communicate regular updates, particularly those related to traffic detours.
 The town will also send major updates to local media (e.g. CJLS Radio).